-The more you cruise, the more cruising tips you find out: some help you save money, others help you get free on-board credit, but most of them help you have a better experience onboard.
+The more you cruise, the more cruising tips you will find out: some help you save money, others help you get free onboard credit, but most of them help you have a better experience on board.
 Each cruise line has its own secrets and there is no reason to find them out by yourself.
 I have recently cruised on a Norwegian Cruise and I am happy to share everything that I learned!
 And whether you’re a first-time cruiser or cruise every year, you might find there’s something here you don’t already know.

 Before Booking the Cruise: Norwegian Cruise Tips for First-Timers

-2. Not all Cruise Ships are Created Equal
+3. Remember, Not all Cruise Ships are the Same

 - Don’t know if you’d prefer a small or a large ship?
 Large ships usually offer more entertainment options and more things to do, however they can be also more crowded.
 So, if you would prefer to have a more intimate experience, you would enjoy a smaller ship more.
 Neither one is better or worse, just depends on what you prefer!